 Pastor Craig’s favorite Bible verse is John 13:34-35 which speaks of the love that Christians are called to have for one another.
 In his spare time, he likes to spend time with his family, drink coffee, run and mountain bike.

 Mary Nelson joined the staff at Rural Chapel in September 2016.
 She started working in youth ministry in 2014 in Northwest Ohio until her husband’s job moved them to Westerville.
 Once here Mary spent a lot of time praying and contemplating the right fit for her career and is grateful she fell upon the amazing community here at Rural Chapel.
 Mary’s goal in ministry is to allow youth a place where they can relax and be 100% themselves with no pressure from peers, while trying to facilitate faith-based discussions that relate to their everyday lives.

-Mary and her husband love all things outdoors- especially hiking, but after their two daughters came along, their lifestyle has moved them away from weekend hiking trips to day trips at the zoo and they wouldn’t have it any other way!
+Mary and her husband love all things outdoors- especially hiking, but after their three daughters came along, their lifestyle has moved them away from weekend hiking trips to day trips at the zoo and they wouldn’t have it any other way!

 Erica first came to Rural Chapel in the fall of 2018 after signing her daughter up for VBS.
 The Redmans were attending an out of town church at the time, but loved the family friendly atmosphere of Rural Chapel and decided to make it their home church.
 Erica was brought onto the staff in the spring of 2019 to take over the day to day office responsibilities.

 Erica and her family enjoy all things Disney, family game night, and vacationing to their home state of Maine in the summer!